kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 **ALVA** (sighing):
 "I hate how easy it was.
 They never saw *me*.
 They saw the shape.
-The hips.
+The hipbones.
 The weight."

 **IVY** (gently):
 "They *never saw you.* But we do."